Giants vs. Pirates Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 21 doubles, nine home runs, 36 walks and 45 RBI (71 total hits).
-He's also swiped six bases.
+- Carlos Santana has recorded 71 hits with 21 doubles, nine home runs and 37 walks.
+He has driven in 45 runs with six stolen bases.

 Santana Recent Games